 A: It depends.
-Your meeting with us is strictly confidential.
-However, with your permission, there are times when a counselor might ask you to sign a release to speak with someone else such as an outside therapist, a medical doctor or another professional who could be of help to you.
+Your meeting with a counselor is strictly confidential.
+However, with your permission, there are times when a counselor might ask you to sign a release to speak with someone else such as an outside therapist, a medical doctor, or another professional who could be of help to you.

-Additionally, if you were mandated to see a counselor because of a judicial sanction from Residence Life, we have to communicate that you have completed your required program.
+Additionally, if you are mandated to see a counselor because of a judicial sanction from the Residence Life department, the Counseling Center will have to communicate that you have completed your required program.